Joe Thomas, New Man

 Joe Thomas, New Man is the seventh album by American recording artist Joe, released on September 23, 2008 in the United States.
 It marked his debut on longtime collaborator Kedar Massenburg's independent record label Kedar Entertainment, following his split with Jive Records in 2007.
-The album debuted at number eight on the US Billboard 200 albums chart, and reached the top of the Independent Albums chart.
+Joe reteamed with previous collaborators Bryan-Michael Cox, WyldCard, and Rodney "Darkchild" Jerkins to work on the album, while additional production was provided by Jerry "Fatz" Flowers, D'Mile and production team Stereotypes.

+Critical reception towards Joe Thomas, New Man was generally mixed.
+The album debuted at number eight on the US Billboard 200 albums chart, and reached the top of the Independent Albums chart, selling 54,000 copies in its first week of release.
 Target carried a special edition of Joe Thomas, New Man, including the songs "Triple Black Room", "I Will Again" and "Approach".
-These songs also appear on the UK edition of the album.
-The song "We Need to Roll", was set to feature Mario and Trey Songz.
-However, the pair did not appear on the standard edition of the album.
-Instead it was placed as a bonus track on the Japan edition of the album as a remix.
+The album was preceded by lead single "E.R.
+(Emergency Room)" which reached the top ten of Billboard Adult R&B Songs chart.

 Background

 In April 2007, following several delays, Joe released his sixth studio album Ain't Nothin' Like Me.
 It received generally positive reviews from music critics and debuted at number two on the US Billboard 200 and on top of the Top R&B/Hip Hop Albums chart, selling about 98,000 copies in its first week.
 The album marked his highest-charting album since My Name Is Joe (2000), which reached the same position of both charts.
 Soon after, Joe left longtime record company Jive Records to sign with Kedar Massenburg's independent record label Kedar Entertainment and resumed work on his seventh studio album.
 Set to have contributions from Nas, The Game, Busta Rhymes, Mario, Trey Songz, Snoop Dogg and P. Diddy, production on Joe Thomas, New Man was eventually helmed by Bryan-Michael Cox, Stereotypes, Mack Mckinney and D'Mile, among others.